 # 0.89 0.7955 0.9957 0.05864 1.097e-05 0.4729 0.9023

-In this example the study failed (although properly planned for an assumed T/R-ratio of 0.95) because the PE was only 89% and hence, the lower 90% confidence limit just 79.55%.
-If you prefer TOST, the study failed because \(\small{p(PE\geq\theta_1)}\) was with 0.05864 > 0.05 and the Null hypothesis of inequivalence could not be rejected.
-Like in any failed study, post hoc power was < 50%.
+In this example the study failed (although properly planned for an assumed T/R-ratio of 0.95, CV 0.25, targeted at 80%), because the realized PE was only 89% and hence, the lower 90% confidence limit just 79.55%.
+If you prefer the TOST, the study failed because \(\small{p(PE\geq\theta_1)}\) was with 0.05864 > 0.05 and the null hypothesis of inequivalence could not be rejected.
+Like in any failed study, post hoc power was with 47.29% < 50%.

 top of section ↩︎ previous section ↩︎